tstatler/doctools/guides/node/quickstart/README.md

-In this case, `config.json` defines a route for the GET method on path "/", and binds this route to the function `chatroom` in `application.js`; it also defines the function `receiveMessage` in `chatroom.js` to be invoked whenever a "newChatMsg" event is received from a client.
+In this case, `config.json` defines a route for the GET method on path "/", and binds this route to the function `chatroom` in `application.js`; it also defines the function `receiveMessage` in `chatroom.js` to be invoked whenever a `newChatMsg` event is received from a client.

 ### Views

 Views are where your user interface (UI) is defined.
-All views files reside in "views" directory in the application's project directory.
+All views files reside in `views` directory in the application's project directory.
 Node.ACS uses EJS as view engine by default.

 **/views/chatroom.ejs**